colinciesla/obsidian-notes/Meetings/AIM Authentication Solutions.md

 ## Features
 - Everything works on top of a PostgreSQL database
 - Management UI
-- Auto-generated APIs for database
+- Auto-generated APIs for database connectivity
 - Auth rules are built with Postgres Row Level Security policies using SQL
+- MFA
 - Has all the social providers needed
 - Support for SAML
+---
+## Pricing

 ---
 ## Auth0
 ---